rafaelofil/hello-ruby-on-rails/README.md

 # First Ruby on Rails Project

-To run this application is need to has the follow things.
+To run this application is need to has the follow things:

-Things you may want to cover:

 * Ruby >= 2.7.0